Berenddeperend/blog/src/projects/hardware-i-use.md

 featured-img: /img/uses-temp.jpg
 ---

-Inspired by [Wes](https://wesbos.com/uses), here's a list of some of the cool things I bought.
+Nobody asked but here's a list of some of the cool things I bought.
+Inspired by [Wes](https://wesbos.com/uses).

 ### Computer stuff